 Figure 8.17.1.2-1: Broadcast Session Setup, successful operation.

 The AMF initiates the procedure by sending a BROADCAST SESSION SETUP REQUEST message to the NG-RAN node.
-If the NG-RAN node accepts all the flows in the MBS session at least in one of its cells, the NG-RAN node responds with the BROADCAST SESSION SETUP RESPONSE message.
+If the NG-RAN node accepts all the MBS QoS flows in the MBS session at least in one of its cells, the NG-RAN node responds with the BROADCAST SESSION SETUP RESPONSE message.

 If the MBS Service Area IE is included in the BROADCAST SESSION SETUP REQUEST message, the NG-RAN node shall take it into account as specified in TS 23.247 [44].